 FindLaw reports that "neglect and lack of communication" is one of the most common legal ethics violations.

-There are several factors that can prompt clients to feel neglected.
+Several factors can prompt clients to feel neglected.
 One is the natural slowness of the legal process.
 You have experience with the slow-turning wheels of justice, but your clients may not.
-Weeks can pass without any significant milestones on the case.
-If your clients don't believe you are working diligently on their behalf, they're likely to blame delays on you personally—even when those delays are beyond your control.
+If your clients don't believe you are working diligently on their behalf, they're likely to blame delays on you—even when they’re beyond your control.

 Another factor is the difference in perspective between the lawyer and the client.
-Your client is involved in one case, while you are working several simultaneously.
+Your client is involved in one case while you are working on several simultaneously.
 The division of your time and attention is a reality, but one that should not be highlighted for your client.

 Regular, ongoing communication with your client goes a long way toward building that solid working relationship.
 Attorneys who communicate consistently simply don't have clients who feel neglected.